MattTPin/movie_reccomendation_agent/README.md

 ### 6. Open your browser and go to `http://127.0.0.1:7860`
 The chatbot should now be running.
 Access it in your internet browser!

 ## Features & Actions

-The chatbot can perform several key actions when prompted with natural language that see it interfacing with the **Trakt.tv API** to generate a response with accurate information:
+The chatbot can perform several key actions when prompted with natural language, interfacing with the **Trakt.tv API** to generate accurate responses:

 ### `GetTrending`
 - **Description**: Get a list of current popular movies.
----

 ### `GetDetails`
 - **Description**: Get detailed information about a specific movie.

----

 ### `GetSimilar`
 - **Description**: Get movies similar to a provided title.

----
 ### `GetUserList`
 - **Description**: Retrieve user-specific lists from Trakt.tv (e.g., watchlist, ratings, history).
 - **Args**:
 - `list_type (str, required)` → one of `['watchlist','collection','ratings','history']`.

----
 ### `AddOrRemoveFromWatchList`
 - **Description**: Update the user’s Trakt.tv watchlist by adding or removing a single movie.
----